RuneAudio/Docs/docs/quick-start/sd-card-setup-windows.md

  - Download and install the latest version of [Win32DiskImager](http://sourceforge.net/projects/win32diskimager/).
  - Insert your card into the card reader, the card reader into your USB port, and check which drive letter it has been assigned.
  - Run Win32DiskWriter (your computer may ask you to agree to run the program - click *Yes*).
- - Click the file icon and browse to your RuneOS image file.
+ - Click the folder icon and browse to your RuneOS image file.

  ![Win32DiskWriter](https://lh5.googleusercontent.com/-GnGpJcdFTLc/VEsuN89OkOI/AAAAAAAAAGA/-n57YFMH7EU/s0/W32DI.png "W32DI.png")